ssarfraz/QuoVadisTAD/resources/processed_datasets/readme.md

 The industrial SWaT and WADI multivariate datasets belong to [iTRUST](https://itrust.sutd.edu.sg/).

 The application of data access and the details of the datasets can be found at [iTrust here](https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/#wadi)

+For consistant benchmarking and reference, we will provide the versions used and preparation scripts which we followed from [here](https://github.com/d-ailin/GDN/tree/main/scripts)

 ## UCR/InternalBleeding Datasets